TrainWeb.org Facebook Page

 A faster engine must have blown the doors off CSX 940.
 It looked like this from 2016 until showing up during June 2020 with "CSX" repainted by hand.

 Engines operating such as this in the middle of a train, or at its end, are Distributed Power Units (DPUs).
-The operator is at the head end of the train, as usual, but powering and braking commands are transmitted via computer so that all engines of a DPU set work in tandem.
+The operator is at the head end of the train, as usual, but powering and braking commands are transmitted via computer so that all engines within the train work in tandem.
+CSX reduced its use of DPUs starting in 2024.

 Links: more CSX 940, hand painted